douggal/advent-of-code-2022/README.md

 # Advent of Code 2022
-My solutions to the Advent of Code December 2022
+My solutions to the Advent of Code December 2022.

-Advent of Code Website:  [Advent of Code](https://adventofcode.com)
+Advent of Code website:  [Advent of Code](https://adventofcode.com)

 Solutions are in Scala 3 unless otherwise noted.